 Workshops and Events

-The Auditory Learning Collaborative focuses on enhancing educational and intervention practices for students who are deaf and hard of hearing.
+The Auditory Learning Collaborative is a comprehensive workshop led by a multidisciplinary team of specialists at Boys Town National Research Hospital.
+This seminar focuses on enhancing educational and intervention practices for students who are deaf and hard of hearing.
 Sessions are designed for professionals with intermediate knowledge of working with students who have hearing-related needs.
 The Auditory Learning Collaborative is open to all professionals and educational agencies.
-Continuing education credit is available.